DonatienSubts/Imap-mail-reader/README.md

 # Imap-mail-reader
-The aim of this project is to simplify python mail reading from imap
+The aim of this project is to simplify python mail reading using imap protocol

 ## Install
 `pip install Imap-mail-reader`